Table of Contents

 Note

 With Cratis Arc and the Chronicle extension, you can append events as state changes coming out of a command using a more functional approach.
-See Commands and Events.
+See Commands.

 How it works